beyond-z/development/README.md

 git checkout -b [some_branch]
 ```

 Then make your code changes.
-To get them back into the main code,
-submit a pull request:

 ```Shell
 git add [your_changed_files]